From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budget and learned what it takes to produce conversions and value.

 Then came improvements to their machine learning algorithms, which greatly diminished the need for custom audiences and lookalike audiences for most advertisers.
 Their algorithm has become so good at understanding your ideal audience that you typically do more harm than good by choosing your own interest-based targeting.

-While there will still be plenty of paid ads agencies relying on custom audiences, it is clear the trend is moving toward broad targeting.
+While there will still be plenty of PPC managers relying on custom audiences, it is clear the trend is moving toward broad targeting.
 You can see it in every update within Facebook Ads Manager as they slowly remove interest-based targeting options, or push for "Advantage Detailed Targeting."

 This blog article from Social Media Examiner does a good job of talking about recent changes to audience targeting, if you'd like a second opinion.